 Reports to UW–Madison

-We encourage victims to report an incident of sexual assault, domestic violence, dating violence or stalking to UW–Madison.
+We encourage victims to report an incident of sexual harassment, sexual assault, domestic violence, dating violence, stalking, and sexual exploitation to UW–Madison.
 Victims are under no obligation to report to law enforcement, even if they report to UW–Madison or seek confidential services.

 Dean of Students Office

 500 Lincoln Drive | 70 Bascom Hall